Skip to main content

 "No public money shall ever be appropriated for the support of any sectarian or denominational school, or any school not under the exclusive control of the officers of the public schools; nor shall any sectarian or denominational doctrine be taught, or instruction thereon be permitted, directly or indirectly, in any of the common schools of this State."

-Therefore, no religious materials may be assigned as a part of independent study, and pupils cannot use religious materials to complete independent study assignments.
+Therefore, no religious materials may be assigned as a part of independent study, and students cannot use religious materials to complete independent study assignments.
 Attendance cannot be taken and the LEAs cannot claim apportionment credit for work using religious materials, with the following exception:

 Yes.
 5 CCR Section 11701.5 provides that independent study is to be substantially equivalent in quality and quantity to classroom instruction.
 EC Section 51747(a)(2) requires that all content be aligned to grade level standards.
 For course-based independent study, all courses shall be annually certified to be of the same rigor, quality, and intellectual challenge substantially equivalent to in-person instruction.
 EC Section 51749.5(a)(4)